 The Day We Met

-We first met in Sydney in early January 2017, introduced by mutual friends.
-I had just traveled to Australia from the UK via Southeast Asia, and although we were both still quite young and not looking for a relationship, we couldn’t deny the instant connection between us.
-Despite neither of us expecting it, there was a spark that felt special.
-Fast-forward five months, and we were in a relationship.
-I ended up staying in Australia for almost seven years, and eventually, we decided to move to the UK.
+We first met in Sydney early January 2017, introduced by mutual friends.
+I had just travelled to Australia from the UK via South East Asia, and although we were both still quite young and not looking for a relationship, we couldn’t deny the instant connection between us - it honestly felt like fate, being in the right place at the right time.
+Fast forward five months, and we were in a relationship.
+I ended up staying in Australia for almost seven years before we eventually decided to move to the UK.

 The Proposal

 Adam proposed to me in one of our favourite cities, Amsterdam.
-On our first evening there, we went out for dinner and found a cosy local bar near our stay in this beautiful neighbourhood.
-After a few margaritas, we headed back to our apartment, which had a lovely bay window overlooking a quaint street.
-As we sat by the window watching the soft glow of the streetlights, I turned around to see Adam on one knee with a ring.
-His speech was impromptu and from the heart.
+On our first evening there, we went out for dinner and found a cosy local bar near our stay in this beautiful little neighborhood.
+After a few margaritas we headed back to our apartment, which had a lovely bay window overlooking a quaint street.
+As we sat by the window, I noticed Adam’s reflection and when I turned around he was on one knee with a ring.
+His speech was impromptu and from the heart - there were a few nervous rambles, but we both laughed, smiled and I said Yes!

 The Engagement Ring